-Wandering around Krakow represents an almost perfect European experience.
-Graceful architecture and cultural attractions from bygone centuries mingle with the trappings of a modern Polish city.
-Every corner presents a new adventure.
-Whether for your eyes or your taste buds, Krakow’s an assault to the senses.
-All in a good way, of course.
+Among the top tourist attractions in Krakow, you’ll discover an almost perfect European city experience.
+Graceful architecture and cultural attractions from bygone centuries mingle with all the trappings of a bustling modern Polish city.

-First moments in Krakow usually begin in the Old Town.
-There’s no better place to start exploring one of the best historic centres in Europe than the main square of Krakow’s Old Town, Rynek Glowny.
+Your first moments while visiting Krakow will usually begin in Old Town.
+And whether you have 24 hours in Krakow or a week, there’s no better place to start exploring one of the best historic centres in Europe than at the main market square of Krakow’s Old Town, Rynek Glowny.

-Krakovians have loved this vast space, one of the largest medieval squares in Europe, since the 13th century.
-It’s long been the centrepiece of Krakow life.
+Krakovians have loved this vast space since the 13th century.
+It’s one of the largest medieval squares in Europe and has long been the centrepiece of Krakow life.
 From festivals to holiday markets, Krakow’s culture is always passing through Rynek Glowny.

 Admire the views and dabble in the sights and sounds of this incredible space, dodging pigeons and tourists to snap a picture-perfect classic view of Krakow Old Town.